-Whether the community being served by the school is geographic, as in a zoned school, or socioeconomic, as in a private school, that community can only be enhanced by having its parents and teachers organized.
+Whether the community being served by the school is geographic, as in a zoned school, or socioeconomic, as in a private school, that community can only be enhanced by having its parents and teachers organized and working.

 Moreover, if you’re a “what’s in it for me?” kind of person: national groups often have member benefits, like discounts at certain stores or businesses.

 A person can typically join a parent-teacher organization for a year for about the cost of one fast-food combo meal, and could attend every meeting by showing up on fewer than nine evenings a year.
 That’s not asking much to gain more knowledge of what is going on at your child’s school and to know that you’re making an effort to ensure quality there.